VidVidex/HDL-on-PYNQ/README.md

 ![](img/new_ip_10.png)

-Finally everything is ready to be packaged.
+Finally, everything is ready to be packaged.
 Go to the `Review and Package` tab and click `Re-Package IP`.
 After the IP is packaged you can close this project and return to the previous one.

 ## Add IP to your project

 The next step is to create a new block design where we'll combine the newly created IP with a ZYNQ processor.

-First click the `Create Block Design` button the the left.
+First click the `Create Block Design` button the left.
 You can name the design anything you want.

 ![](img/integrate_1.png)